 The hiking options from here can be limited.
 To hike along the river you first need to ford it at the trailhead a few hundred yards from the campground.
 Doing this anytime but late summer would be very difficult and cold.
 There is a shorter trail called Sams River Loop that starts just outside the campground.
 Its a couple miles long and winds through the forest, a couple meadows and along the river for a while.

 On some maps the Queets valley road will be shown to go all the way through to Queets Campground.
-On the official National Park Map to the left the Queets Valley Road is broken into two sections, most likely due to washouts.
+On the official National Park Map to the right the Queets Valley Road is broken into two sections, most likely due to washouts.
 So the only way to get to the campground is to use route 21 which comes off hwy 101 to the south.
 There are a couple other forest roads to take to the campground but there are signs at each intersection letting you know which direction to go.

 Pretty much any vehicle can handle these roads in dry conditions.
 If heavy rain is expected you might need AWD or a 4×4.